Luis Garavito: Early life

 Garavito and his siblings were neglected; he described his father as a "womanizer" and his parents fought frequently.
 He claimed he "had the misfortune of being in a family that spent its time arguing, fighting, and throwing words of great calibre", and that his father physically abused his family.
 Consequently, Garavito and his siblings hid from their father.

 Garavito claimed that his strict father only interacted with him for work-related purposes and errands, and that his father frequently berated him.
 Attending Simón Bolívar School in Ceilán, he was teased often and ridiculed by other children, and struggled to learn most subjects.
 Nicknamed "Garabato" (meaning "squiggle", for his glasses), Garavito was reportedly bullied by his classmates and thus preferred being alone at recess.

-Around 1968, Garavito was removed by his father from the fifth grade in order to financially assist their family, and was thus discouraged from making friends or interacting with girls, in an effort to fully focus on making money for their struggling family.
+Around 1968, Garavito was removed by his father from the fifth grade in order to financially assist their family, and was thus discouraged from making friends or interacting with girls.
 In 1969, during a routine vaccination visit that his father had taken him to, Garavito was allegedly sexually molested by the pharmacist-phlebotomist, a devoutly religious man who was also the family's neighbor.
 The man was also said to have been close to Garavito's father, and is alleged to have sadistically bitten, burned and cut Garavito during the incident; experts and others have questioned the truth of Garavito's claims, however.

 Following this first incident of abuse, Garavito allegedly killed and dissected two birds, out of frustration, before reportedly beginning to sexually fondle and inappropriately eye his younger siblings.
 (Note: Garavito would later insist that his fondling of his siblings was so insignificant that they possibly did not remember it as adults.)
 Garavito also alleged that he molested a six-year-old boy in 1969.
 According to family and friends, Garavito became very withdrawn, extremely aggressive and "ready to take revenge on the world."